Mojang/Sift/README.md

 $ sift -q 'name contains session'
 ```

-You can also put more statement and combine them with `and` and `or`:
+You can also have more than one statement, and combine them with `and` / `or`:

 ```bash
 $ sift -q '(name contains session) or (id = i-ae7fcafc)'